Merkur Progress Review – Going strong since the 1950’s

 Final Thoughts – Who Is It Best Suited For?

-As mentioned in other adjustable safety razors reviews I have done, to get the most out of a user’s investment –they need to at least have a need to use two settings or more; otherwise, a standard DE razor will do the job just as well.
+As mentioned in other adjustable safety razors reviews I have done, to get the most out of a user’s investment, they need to at least have a need to use two settings or more; otherwise, a standard DE razor will do the job just as well.

 This could be used by anyone, from a person new to wet shaving with safety razors to advanced users.
-One benefit I could see a beginner getting from using this razor is they would know the exact level of a blade that suits them best after trying out various settings.
+One benefit I could see a beginner getting from using this razor is that they would know the exact level of a blade that suits them best after trying out various settings.

-I can’t really note any complaints.
+I don’t have any notable complaints.